ryantmoore/ryantmoore-hugo/content/publication/2020_flexible_rent_findings/index.md

   - American University and The Lab @ DC
   - The Lab @ DC
 abstract: This report summarizes the results of our evaluation of the DC Flexible Rent Subsidy Program (DC Flex).
+summary: This report summarizes the results of our evaluation of the DC Flexible Rent Subsidy Program (DC Flex).
 publication: Available at
 draft: false
 featured: false